ajmolstad/SpPDCC/README.md

 Note that the package will be sporadically updated.
 Please contact amolstad@umn.edu with any questions or comments.

 ### Installation
-SpPDCC can be loaded directly into R through the the `devtools` package:
+SpPDCC can be loaded directly into R through the `devtools` package:
 ```{r}
 install.packages("devtools")
 library(devtools)